Phase III of cardiac rehabilitation (rehab) is the

 initial outpatient cardiac rehab program.

-The goal of phase II is to lower your risk of future heart problems.
+The goal is to lower your risk of future heart problems.

 You will take part in a supervised exercise program.